alephmembeth/alephmembeth.github.io/index.md

 + [academic ancestry](./ancestry.md), or
 + [contact details](./contact.md).

 Still not enough?
-Visit [The Experimental Philosophy Blog](http://xphi.net/) for the latest x-phi related news
+Visit [The Experimental Philosophy Blog](http://xphi.net/) for the latest x-phi related news.

 Inspired by [Gilad Feldman](https://mgto.org/check-me-replicate-me/), I invite you to [check and replicate my empirical work](./check.md).
 (Of course, replies to my theoretical work are equally welcome.)